 For us this is amazing.
 We rely on one income from my blogging business to pay extra on the mortgage.

 You can set up any type of secondary income that you are bringing in to go right to your bank account.
-It was easier when I got a part-time job to help pay off our debt that as soon as the money was direct deposited we put it in savings to go towards our debt.
+It was easier when I got a part-time job to help pay off our debt.
+As soon as the money was direct deposited we put it in savings to go towards our debt.
 That way we weren’t tempted with a larger number in our checking account.

-I also completely stopped checking out checking account.
+I also completely stopped checking our checking account.
 Yep, that’s right.
 In fact, I haven’t looked at our checking account in over a year.
 For me, when I would see my husband’s overtime I would head to Target’s clearance section.
-I couldn’t help it.

 I needed it I said.

 I’ve come a long way since, but I have trained myself to know exactly how much money we have coming in each week and how much is going out.
 I also completely trust my husband to put extra money on the mortgage and into our savings account.
 It is important to know your strengths and weaknesses.

 - 11 Reasons You’re Failing at Your Budget

 - How to Stop Emotional Spending